ZoidTechnology/Configurator-Keyboards/README.md

 # Configurator Keyboards

-Keyboard definitions for use with [Seven Crumbs Configurator](https://github.com/ZoidTechnology/Configurator-App).
+Keyboard definitions for use with [Code7 Configurator](https://github.com/ZoidTechnology/Configurator-App).